 The Skate Park was treasured by the City's youth prior to demolition.
-There is a high level of community support as demolition.
 There is a high level of community support and the City has taken initial steps in the planning process.
-The use should be expanded to accommodate more users and interests than before.
+The use should be expanded to accomodate more users and interests than before.
 The overall site requires attention to enhance the user's experience and safety, including new lights and a pedestrian pathway.

 A new skate park, playground, and pump track are proposed.
 The project would demolish the tennis court to accomodate an expansion of the skate park.
-The redevelopment includes new signage, a restroom, picnic tables, drinking fountain, lighting, and landscaping.
-The parking lot will be paved and include a
+The redevelopment includdes new signage, a restroom, picnic tables, drinking fountain, lighting, and landscaping.
+The parking lot will be paved and include a designated ADA parking stall and sidewalk to the park.